 We didn’t fit into either of these demographics.

 The location of the hotel was picturesque.
 It was a “fjord front” property with a lush grass lawn between the hotel and the fjord.
-There were lounge chairs and picnic tables set up across the lawn and on the deck/jetty.
+There were lounge chairs and picnic tables across the lawn and on the deck/jetty.

 Our room was, overall, fine.
 I think it may have been an apartment in its prior life.
 There was a bedroom, bathroom, living room area, dining area, and an area by the door that was possibly a kitchen.